 Pregnancy and Lactation

-Based on animal data, HORIZANT may cause fetal harm.
-There are no adequate and well-controlled studies of HORIZANT in pregnant women.
+Pregnancy Category C. There are no adequate and well-controlled studies with HORIZANT in pregnant women.
+In nonclinical studies in rat and rabbits, administration of gabapentin enacarbil was developmentally toxic when administered to pregnant animals at doses and gabapentin exposures greater than those used clinically.
 HORIZANT should be used during pregnancy only if potential benefit justifies potential risk to fetus.

 Cundy KC, Sastry S, Luo W, Zou J, Moors TL, Canafax DM.
 Clinical pharmacokinetics of XP13512, a novel transported prodrug of gabapentin.
 J Clin Pharmacol.
 2008;48(12):1378-1388.